 The Contractor will submit its proposed sources of materials.
-The Residency will verify that the proposed sources of materials are on the Approved Products List (APL).
-If a proposed source is not on the APL, the Resident Engineer must contact the Materials Division immediately.
-Verify the APL for the following:
+The Residency will verify that the proposed sources of materials are on the Qualified Products List (QPL).
+If a proposed source is not on the QPL, the Resident Engineer must contact the Materials Division immediately.
+Verify the QPL for the following:

 - Structural Concrete, LMC, ESC and HDC source for each individual component, in accordance with Section 509 of this Manual.
-(APL) (Approved Aggregate Sources) - Multiple Layer Polymer Concrete Overlay source for the polymer will be from the APL HC Concrete Epoxy Systems and the aggregate requirements will be project specific. - Waterproof Membrane for Asphalt Overlay source for the waterproof membrane will be from the APL Waterproofing Membranes - Reinforcing Steel source for the reinforcing steel will be from the APL - Reinforcing Steel - Curing Materials source for the curing materials will be from the APL HC Concrete Curing Agents recommendations.
-This is an opportunity for the Department to ensure that the proposed materials, equipment and methods of construction satisfy the requirements of the specifications in a timely manner before work proceeds.
+(QPL) (Approved Aggregate Sources) - Multiple Layer Polymer Concrete Overlay source for the polymer will be from the QPL - HC Concrete Epoxy Systems and the aggregate requirements will be project specific. - Waterproof Membrane for Asphalt Overlay source for the waterproof membrane will be from the QPL - Waterproofing Membranes - Reinforcing Steel source for the reinforcing steel will be from the QPL Reinforcing Steel - Curing Materials source for the curing materials will be from the QPL HC Concrete Curing Agents

 Before work begins, the Contractor must submit a work plan for review by the Resident Engineer at least 14 days prior to beginning surface preparation.
 This plan must be in accordance with Section 505.04.B of the Standard Specifications.
-The Resident Engineer may consult Bridge Division and/or Materials Division for
+The Resident Engineer may consult Bridge Division and/or Materials Division for recommendations.
+This is an opportunity for the Department to ensure that the proposed materials, equipment and methods of construction satisfy the requirements of the specifications in a timely manner before work proceeds.